climba/liri-node-app/README.md

    * Uses the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

      * It will run `spotify-this-song` for "I Want it That Way," as specified in `random.txt`.

-     * Feel free to change the text in that document to test out the feature for other commands.